 This website, blog and movement is dedicated to raising awareness of Perinatal Mental illness.
 It provides hope and help for struggling families, and campaigns for better services and support for all.

 It’s not just mental health that parents can struggle with.
 Many parents struggle to connect with their baby after the birth.
 Babies1st offers Video Interaction Guidance (VIG) to help parents to bond with their baby.

 By building on positive moments, VIG helps parents become more confident, attentive and attuned.
 This results in happier parents and happier babies.
 To find out more head to Www.Babies1st.net

 Mental health struggles can be different for everyone.
 Emily created this video, with the help of her (as was MummyLinks) community, to help everyone understand what struggling with PND can be like:

 And this video provides some insight from those working to help parents struggling:

-Emily has written a number of blogs during her MummyLinks times on mental health, and had some great contributers too, please find some of these blogs below:
+Emily has written a number of blogs during her MummyLinks days on mental health, and we’ve had some great contributors too.
+Find some useful blogs below: